nottwy/Genvisage/README.md

 ### Feature-object Matrix
 The user can use their own feature-object matrix for analysis, where the value in each cell denotes the feature value for each corresponding gene.
 The format of feature matrix can be found [here](#-matrixF).

-User can also use [our sampled feature-gene matrix](data/matrix_sample.txt) with 50 Gene Ontology annotation terms as the features and with 5000 gene objects.
+User can also use [our provided feature-gene matrix](http://veda.cs.uiuc.edu/RWR/tmp/feature_gene_scale.selected.txt.gz) with 3,632 Gene Ontology annotation terms as the features and with 22,210 gene objects.
 Rather than being a 0/1 membership indicator matrix, the features of this matrix represent the diffusion of the gene across a heterogeneous network of prior knowledge about the annotation of and the relationships between genes (see [DRaWR](https://www.ncbi.nlm.nih.gov/pubmed/27153592) method for more details).
 The prior knowledge in the heterogeneous network used here included annotations from [Gene Ontology](http://www.geneontology.org/), [KEGG](https://www.genome.jp/kegg/), [Reactome](https://reactome.org/), and [Pfam](https://pfam.xfam.org/) as well as gene-gene relationships from protein similarity defined by [BLASTP](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE=Proteins).
 After diffusion was performed, 3,632 Gene Ontology terms were extracted creating a term-gene matrix where each value represents the scaled probability that a random walk started at the gene would be at the Gene Ontology term.
+A [sampled feature-gene matrix](data/matrix_sample.txt) with 50 Gene Ontology annotation terms as the features and with 5000 gene objects is provided in this git repository.

 ### Creating Gene Sets